Alliant Credit Union personal loans

 Alliant’s reviews are mainly negative, with multiple borrowers stating that it has unresponsive or unhelpful customer service.
 And while some acknowledge that its rates are competitive, they state that it’s not worth the hassle of dealing with its customer service team.

 How do I apply?

 Not yet a member?
-Start with that application first.
-Go to Alliant’s website and click the green Become a Member button on any page.
+Start with the membership application first.
+Go to Alliant’s website and click the green Become a member button on any page.
 From there, follow the directions to complete your membership application, which involves opening an Alliant Credit Union account.

 Once you’re a member, you’re also ready to apply for your personal loan.
 Here’s how:

-- Follow the directions to complete the application, carefully reviewing your application as well as the terms and conditions before hitting submit.
+- Follow the directions to complete the application, carefully reviewing your application as well as the terms and conditions before clicking submit.

 - Wait for Alliant’s main office to review your application, run a hard credit check and get back to you with an offer.
 It’ll also let you know if you need to submit any additional documents.